PKizzle/dns/cmd/atomdns/handlers/global/README.md

     lowercase.
 Also note that adding more servers helps with lock contention when writing the DNS messages back to the client.
 This is again multiplied by 2 for 50% UDP, and 50% TCP server.
 So `run 5`, will start 10 server instances.
 The maximum value is the number of CPUs \* 1024.
+  - `recvmmsg` **EXPR**, use this many batches for receiving multiple messages with recvmmsg(2).
+The lower limit is 5, 15 is the default.

 ## `dot`